Sea level rise: Ocean heating

 There has been an increase in ocean heat content during recent decades as the oceans absorb most of the excess heat created by human-induced global warming.

 The oceans store more than 90% of the extra heat added to the climate system by Earth's energy imbalance and act as a buffer against its effects.
 This means that the same amount of heat that would increase the average world ocean temperature by 0.01 C-change would increase atmospheric temperature by approximately 10 C-change.
 So a small change in the mean temperature of the ocean represents a very large change in the total heat content of the climate system.
+Trends have shown that the ocean is 1.2 °F (0.7 °C) warmer than it was in 1950; this has contributed to more than 6 in of sea level rise.
 Winds and currents move heat into deeper parts of the ocean.
 Some of it reaches depths of more than 2000 m.
 The Southern Ocean accounts for approximately 40% ± 5% of global ocean heat uptake, highlighting its critical role in Earth's climate system.

 When the ocean gains heat, the water expands and sea level rises.
 Warmer water and water under great pressure (due to depth) expand more than cooler water and water under less pressure.
 Consequently, cold Arctic Ocean water will expand less than warm tropical water.
 Different climate models present slightly different patterns of ocean heating.
 So their projections do not agree fully on how much ocean heating contributes to sea level rise.